-Schiff Nutrition International Inc. (SHF) has traders betting that what’s already the most expensive deal in the vitamin industry is about to get even pricier.
+Schiff Nutrition International Inc. (SHF:US) has traders betting that what’s already the most expensive deal in the vitamin industry is about to get even pricier.

 Shares of Schiff ended yesterday 5.1 percent above a $42-a- share bid from Reckitt Benckiser Group Plc (RB/), which last week topped Bayer AG (BAYN)’s $34 offer for the Salt Lake City-based maker of Airborne cold-prevention remedies and other supplements.
 No other U.S. transaction valued at $1 billion or more is trading that far above its deal price, according to data compiled by Bloomberg, signaling traders who profit from acquisitions anticipate a higher offer.

 Investors are betting Bayer will match or exceed the $1.4 billion bid and push Reckitt Benckiser to pay up for a bigger foothold in the $30 billion market for vitamins and supplements, said Tullett Prebon Plc.
 Schiff would give Bayer more sales in the U.S. and brands such as MegaRed krill oil that complement its over-the-counter medicines, said DZ Bank AG.
 Johnson & Johnson (JNJ:US) or Pfizer Inc. (PFE:US) may also weigh bids, Wall Street Access Corp. said.
 Reckitt Benckiser’s offer values Schiff at 4.3 times sales, already the vitamin industry’s most expensive deal larger than $100 million, data compiled by Bloomberg show.